anf555/AllLogger/README.md

 - Get the target computer private IP Address
 - Get list of installed application on desktop folder
 - Get list of installed program using wmic product get name
+- Insert all of that data to sqlite3 database and upload it to the cloud

 # Disclaimer : This Project Is For Educational Purposes Only
 I AM NOT RESPONSIBLE FOR ANY ILLEGAL USE OF THIS PROJECT